Checkbot – bulk BIM workflows

 Imported load effects can be assigned to Result classes.
 Result classes are meant to sort load effects to specific groups, which can simplify and speed up the design process.
 Result classes can be created using the "+" icon and removed with a right-click.

 The load configurator allows you to activate the evaluation of critical effects in complex structures.
-This feature selects load cases and combinations with maximum and minimum load effects taking into account the stresses in the top and bottom fibres of the cross section to speed up the code-check calculations.
+This feature selects load cases and combinations with maximum and minimum load effects taking into account the stresses in the top and bottom fibers of the cross section to speed up the code-check calculations.

 Furthermore, the third column displays detailed descriptions of the currently selected entity.